KPZ-type equation from growth driven by a non-Markovian diffusion: Outline of the proofs of Theorems and

 (The $\wedge$ notation means minimum.
-Also, $\beta$ here may not match $\beta$ in Definition \ref{definition:espde}.) \end{itemize} \end{theorem} Let us now briefly explain what Theorem \ref{theorem:1} is saying exactly (and why it is even plausible). \begin{itemize} \item In words, Theorem \ref{theorem:1} says that we can couple $\mathbf{Y}^{\e}$ to the solution $\mathbf{h}^{\e}$ of \eqref{eq:scalinglimit} if we make an appropriate choice of good martingale $\mathbf{M}^{\e}$.
-Said $\mathbf{M}^{\e}$ comes from a martingale decomposition for the last term in \eqref{eq:modelflow}. \item The Laplacian in \eqref{eq:modelflow} clearly matches that in \eqref{eq:scalinglimit}. \item Take the second term on the RHS of \eqref{eq:modelflow}.
-Even though $\mathfrak{q}^{\e}$ is not Markovian (because we project away $\mathbf{I}^{\e}$), it is much faster than $\mathbf{I}^{\e}$, so it is the unique ``fast variable" (in the language of homogenization).
-Thus, we expect that the second term on the RHS of \eqref{eq:modelflow} homogenizes in $\mathfrak{q}^{\e}$ with respect to the Riemannian measure induced by $\mathbf{g}[\grad_{\partial\mathds{M}}\mathbf{I}^{\e}]$.
+Also, $\beta$ here may not match $\beta$ in Definition \ref{definition:espde}.) \end{itemize} \end{theorem} Let us now briefly explain what Theorem \ref{theorem:1} is saying exactly (and why it is even plausible). \begin{itemize} \item In words, Theorem \ref{theorem:1} says that we can couple $\mathbf{Y}^{\e}$ to the solution $\mathbf{h}^{\e}$ of \eqref{eq:scalinglimit} if we make an appropriate choice of good martingales $\mathbf{M}^{\e}$ that comes from a martingale decomposition for the last term in \eqref{eq:modelflow}. \item The Laplacian in \eqref{eq:modelflow} clearly matches that in \eqref{eq:scalinglimit}. \item Take the second term on the RHS of \eqref{eq:modelflow}.
+Even though $\mathfrak{q}^{\e}$ is not Markovian since the underlying metric is determined by the $\mathbf{I}^{\e}$ process, it is faster than $\mathbf{I}^{\e}$, so it is the unique ``fast variable" (in the language of homogenization).
+Thus, we expect that the second term on the RHS of \eqref{eq:modelflow} homogenizes in $\mathfrak{q}^{\e}$ with respect to the Riemannian measure induced by $\mathbf{g}[{{}\grad_{}}\mathbf{I}^{\e}]$.
 (Intuitively, on time-scales for which $\mathfrak{q}^{\e}$ homogenizes, $\mathbf{I}^{\e}$ is roughly constant.
 So, $\mathfrak{q}^{\e}$ ``looks" Markovian, and we have homogenization.)
-Thus, we replace the second term on the RHS of \eqref{eq:modelflow} by the following homogenized statistic (if we include the extra $\e^{-1/3}$ scaling in \eqref{eq:flucprocess}):
+Thus, we replace the second term on the RHS of \eqref{eq:modelflow} by the following homogenized statistic (if we include the {{}$\e^{-1/4}$} scaling in \eqref{eq:flucprocess}):